jessmercer/portfolio/README.md

 # Portfolio

 A React app showcasing the websites and apps I have helped build.
-View app here: https://jessmercer.github.io/portfolio/
+View the app here: https://jessmercer.github.io/portfolio/

 ## Available Scripts